 For many of us, giving feedback is a normal part of our personal lives - we're happy to let our family members know what we think of their behavior, or submit online reviews for products and restaurants.
 At work, however, giving feedback might not come as naturally to everyone.
-We want to ensure the feedback we provide to coworkers is useful, and we don’t cause long-term upset.
+We want to ensure the feedback we provide to coworkers is useful, and we don’t cause anyone to feel upset in the long term.

 Some people are more comfortable giving feedback about the things they want people to continue and do more of (reinforcing feedback) than they are about suggesting things they think someone should do less, or stop (corrective feedback), but everyone can get better with practice.